Elaine R Kelly

 Instead, tell them to start paying attention to your teachings and sound doctrine.
 Believers are to behave in such a way that will lead unbelievers to hold God's word in high regard and give the church a good reputation.

 The Bible does not say that women's primary domain is at home and men's is in the public sphere.
-Women of the Bible have a number of roles, both public and private.
+Women of the Bible have many roles, both public and private.
 In Proverbs 31: 10-31, a woman is honoured for her noble character, carefully purchasing supplies, providing food for her family, clothes her family well, producing and selling linen garments, supplying merchants with belts and clothing, purchasing fields, planting a vineyard, and trading merchandise profitably.
 She is generous to the poor, strong and respected, wise and teaches others.
 She oversees the care of her house and is praised in public.

 Other women of the Bible were leaders (Miriam), protectors (Zipporah, Abigail, Rahab), a judge and military leaders (Deborah), advocates for change (daughters of Zelophehad), Royal Advisor (Huldah, Esther), prophets (Huldah, Anna, Philip's daughters), tradespeople (the daughters of Shallum), artisans (Priscilla, Lydia), apostles (Junia), teachers (Priscilla, Lois, Eunice) and church leaders (Nympha, Apphia), patrons and deacon (Phoebe), patrons & disciples (Mary Magdalene, Joanna, Susannah).
 Theologian Marg Mowczko has listed over 25 roles that biblical women perform here (8)While we honour motherhood, the Bible authorizes women to be far more than mothers.